Updated on 1/19/2022

 You Worry About Disappointing Others

-Prolific keynote speaker Mike Robbins points out in a HuffPost article that the effort to avoid disappointing people can negatively impact the outcome of a decision or paralyze someone from making any decision in the first place.
+Did you know that one symptom of fear of failure is the fear of disappointing others?
 Those who define failure in terms of letting others down ignore their own aspirations because they’re too focused on cooperating with the opinions of everyone else.

 Robbins argues that too much emphasis on outside voices will deter a person from experiencing fulfillment and authenticity.
-If you avoid disappointment, this fear of failure can harm both your relationships and self-awareness.
+If you avoid disappointment, fearing failure can harm both your relationships and self-awareness.

 You Experience Physical Effects of Stress